tetherless-world/whyis/docs/docker.md

 ### Data directory

-By default, the split `docker-compose.yml` will mount a directory named `data` in the same directory as your Whyis folder on the host machine.
+By default, the split `docker-compose.yml` will mount a directory named `data` in the same directory as your `/apps` folder on the host machine.
 Due to how Docker allocates volumes, this folder will have the wrong permissions and cause Blazegraph to fail on the first setup.
 To avoid this, run the following instructions before running `docker-compose`:

-	cd FOLDER_CONTAINING_WHYIS_FOLDER
+	cd /
 	mkdir data
 	chmod ugo+rwx data